Runaway Traveller

 Cons

 • Holafly only provides data, not a local phone number.
 This can be important if you need to set up 2FA with a phone number, or want to call a landline for any reason.
 If you need a number, look into aloSIM.
-It offers free calling and texting.
+It works with Hushed to offer free calling and texting.

 • Cell service isn’t quite as strong as with a local SIM.
 I found the cell reception pretty good overall, but when we were driving through a rural area of New Zealand, my partner had access to data in a few patches where I didn’t.
 Otherwise I had strong 5G pretty much the whole time.